getsentry/sentry/docs/installation/python/index.rst

       proxy_set_header   X-Forwarded-Proto $scheme;
     }

-See :doc:`nginx` for more details on using Nginx.
+See :doc:`../../nginx` for more details on using Nginx.

 Enabling SSL
 ~~~~~~~~~~~~~